Alexei Navalny detained after landing in Moscow | DW | 17.01.2021

 Fierce Kremlin critic and political campaigner Alexei Navalny was detained after he returned to Russia on Sunday, defyingwarnings by Russian authorities.

-Navalny left Berlin on a flight operated by Russian airline Pobeda and was scheduled to land at Moscow's Vnukovo airport.
-Just minutes before his arrival, however, Pobeda said the hub was closed for arriving planes.
-The screens at Vnukovo then showed the flight as being diverted to Moscow's Sheremetyevo airport.

-After landing, Navalny said all charges against him were trumped up and that he was "not afraid of anything and asking you not to be afraid of anything."
+After landing at Moscow's Sheremetyevo airport, Navalny said all charges against him were trumped up and that he was "not afraid of anything and asking you not to be afraid of anything," according to a video published by Russia's Dozhd TV.

 The Anti-Corruption Foundation (FBK), founded by Navalny, confirmed his arrival to Sheremetyevo and invited people to "come meet him."